codecov/example-python/README.md

 **No**, these files contain coverage data but are not properly mapped back to the source code.
 We rely on `coveragepy` to handle this by calling `coverage xml` in the uploader.

+####?
+How can I integrate with CICD providers?

+Please see the documentation at our [Python repository](https://github.com/codecov/codecov-python/blob/master/README.md#ci-providers)

 [1]: https://codecov.io/
 [2]: https://twitter.com/codecov